-The following is a list of five absolutely godawful songs I used to listen to semi-regularly, and, at the time, really enjoyed doing so.
+The following is a list of five absolutely god awful songs I used to listen to semi-regularly and, at the time, really enjoyed doing so.
 May God have mercy on my soul.

 The Spill Canvas - "Polygraph, Right Now!"

 If this song was entered in a worst lyrics competition, the judges would pin so many ribbons to The Spill Canvas they’d look as if they’d been given acupuncture by David Parker Ray.
-They are, according to Wikipedia, an “alternative acoustic” band from South Dakota, though when I listened to them they were just another plaid shirt, thick glasses and thicker bangs bunch of nobodies hoping to get their song on the end credits of Smallville.
+They are, according to Wikipedia, an “alternative acoustic” band from South Dakota, though when I listened to them they were just another plaid shirt, thick glasses and thicker fringe bunch of nobodies hoping to get their song on the end credits of Smallville.
 Their song “Polygraph, Right Now!”, with its title encapsulating that grating emo syntax, is terrible from the get-go.
 “Fate is an elegant, cold hearted whore” sings a nasally American, who must have gotten his lyrical inspiration from screenshots of hot girls MSN screen names in 2005.
 This what I used to think feelings sounded like.